 You may find some posters in several versions.
 As in the case of Old Masters, many classic works of art exist in several versions – because of the creator’s mood changes, reproduction by art students, and to satisfy the art market demand.
 However, at COMA, we create different versions to fully satisfy the aesthetic expectations of even the most demotivated persons.

 Take your pick, share to your heart’s content, and do not forget to send in your favorite demotivators.
 We promise to add the best ones to COMA so that global motivation continues to multiply.
 You’ll have to walk around collectiver.com to find them (may start here).
 It is quite possible that you will find a lot of value-added information on the way, including posts, tools, and videos.

 (If you have more to contribute to COMA (Collectiver Motivational Art) collection, please DM.
-I will absolutely mention you in the credits.)
+You will obtain COMA VIP status and I will absolutely mention you in the credits.)